 Again, there are different versions of this one, but the objective remains the same.
 You receive an email that looks like it came from PayPal (with all the logos and fonts just right), but it says there is a problem with your account, and you need to click the link to verify it or fix it immediately.
 You click the link and are taken to a fake website that mirrors PayPal, you enter your credentials or other private information, and now the hackers have it!
 Sometimes they promise to waive fees or other freebies to get you to click, but don’t fall for it; it’s a scam.

-What to Do and How to Avoid PayPal Account Scams
+How to Avoid PayPal Account Scams

 It’s important to note that if you see a link on the page of an email, that text can easily be faked and actually take you to an entirely other location.
 So, never trust the text you see.
 Instead, hold your mouse over the link to see where it really goes.
 PayPal will never ask you to provide your login credentials except on the login page.
 Sometimes to panic users, hackers will use language like “your account is about to be suspended” in hopes that you will click without thinking.
 Instead log into your account from a new browser window and check on things that way.

-NEVER click links in emails, even if they appear to be legitimate.
+- NEVER click links in emails, even if they appear to be legitimate.
 Go to your web browser and type in paypal.com and then log in to your account.

-Forward all spam emails that appear to be from PayPal to email@example.com so they can investigate and shut down the cybercriminals.
+- Forward all spam emails that appear to be from PayPal to email@example.com so they can investigate and shut down the cybercriminals.

-Never provide personal details or logins to anyone you don’t know.
+- Never provide personal details or logins to anyone you don’t know.

 “You’ve Been Paid” PayPal Payment Scams

 Another popular type of fraud is when scammers send you an email that looks like it came from PayPal, saying you have been paid.
 You then ship out the goods and find that you were never paid for the item.
 Because PayPal does send out emails when you use the eBay system, they hope this fake will trick you into thinking you’re all set, so you ship without verifying.
 Now you are out the money and lost the item in the process.
-These types of data breaches occur more than you think
+These types of data breaches occur more than you think.

-What to Do with PayPal Payment Fraud
+What to do with Payment Fraud and Paypal Invoice Scams?